 An interconnection of devices to facilitate the exchange of information in the vicinity of a person.
 This is over a short distance of less than 33 feet or 10 metres and typically utilises wireless technologies, such as Bluetooth.

 An attempt to gain sensitive information, such as user account and bank details, for malicious reasons, via an electronic communication, such as email, purporting to be from a trustworthy source.
 This might be to steal someone’s identity, for financial gain, or both.

 Platform as a Service (PaaS)

-A subscription based service which provides a managed environment of hardware and software.
+A cloud service model which provides a managed environment of hardware and software.
 This type of service is popular with application developers as it removes the need to maintain the complex infrastructure required.

 In Object-Oriented Programming, Polymorphism refers to the ability of a programming language to process objects differently depending on their data type or class.

 In Computing there are two types of port, hardware ports and networking ports.
 A hardware port serves as an interface between a computer and peripheral devices, such as a monitor, printer, keyboard and mouse.
 A port is a part of a computer that these devices connect to.
 A networking port is a communication endpoint.
 It is a logical construct that identifies a specific process or type of network service, at the software level, within an operating system.
 Ports have a port number associated with them and relate to specific transport protocols, for example, port 80 handles HTTP traffic.

 The most used form of network address translation, where the NAT uses the outgoing IP addresses and port numbers (collectively known as a socket) to map traffic from specific machines in the network.